-Asthma & Altitude
+Asthma and Altitude

 Have you ever taken a trip up to the mountains and noticed your asthma symptoms start to worsen?
 I know I have.
 I can remember countless trips up to the mountains when I was younger and feeling my lungs start to get more and more tight as we ascended upward into higher elevations.
+Altitude can sometimes effect our asthma.

 While not all asthmatics may experience asthma flare ups at higher elevations, for those who do it can certainly be a frightening experience.
 There are also some asthmatics who find that their asthma actually improves at higher elevations.
 For this post I am going to explore and explain both the benefits and potential downfalls of asthma and higher elevations.